What Is Dual Diagnosis? Uncovering the Connections Between Mental Health and Addiction

 • A history of trauma or untreated mental health symptoms

-If your loved one has struggled with mental health challenges in the past and is now turning to drugs or alcohol—or vice versa—there’s a good chance they may be facing a co-occurring condition.
+If you or someone you care about have struggled with mental health challenges in the past and is now turning to drugs or alcohol—or vice versa—there’s a good chance they may be facing a co-occurring condition.

 Why Dual Diagnosis Requires Specialized Treatment